Monday, 13 August 2012

 London Tigers 0 Dunstable Town 3 (Saturday 11th August 2012) Spartan South Midlands League Premier Division (att: 30)

 I had intended to visit Avenue Park the previous season, but owing to the vandals it wasn't to be.
-However, I was on night shift and heading to the glamour FA Cup tie between Wembley and Langford, which was being covered live on ESPN and had an early kick off.
+However, I was on night shift and heading to the glamour FA Cup tie between Wembley and Langford, which was being covered live on ESPN and had an early kick-off.

-There was plenty of early end to end stuff with both sides playing attractive football.
+There was plenty of early end-to-end stuff with both sides playing attractive football.
 The visitors, who had impressed me when beating Luton Town a couple of weeks earlier, went one up with a free header from Jonathan Barnett.

 It was nice to see the diversity of both the playing squad and their few supporters.
-I read that a new sports complex in Spikes Bridge Park was on the way.
+I read that a new sports complex in Spike's Bridge Park was on the way.

 After the break Town extended their lead with a long looping shot from Damen Pickering, which Adam Atour in the home net will have been disappointed to let in.
 He atoned with some excellent stops as Dunstable took control.